El Terrible: Los Nuevos Ingobernables (2020–present)

 On September 25, 2020, El Terrible was defeated by Diamante Azul for the Mexican National Heavyweight Championship, ending his reign at 1,062 days.
 At the 2020 Leyenda de Azul, El Terrible worked with Los Hermanos Chavez, which resulted in Ángel de Oro winning the cibernetico match.
 Afterwards, they continued to work together under the name Terriblemente Chavez, although Ángel de Oro and his brother were still referred to as tecnicos.
 On March 24, 2021, Los Hermanos Chavez cemented their rudo turn and joined El Terrible, forming Los Nuevos Ingobernables.

 Personal life

 During a match in 2009 or 2010, Gutiérrez was accidentally kicked in the face during a match which caused him to have a 90% detached retina.
 He finished the match and would continue to wrestle without consulting a doctor until he felt the eye swell up.
-Doctor's told him that he would lose the vision and offered to remove the eye, but Gutiérrez to keep the eye even if he became totally blind in that eye.
+The doctor told him that he would lose his vision of it and offered to remove the eye, but Gutiérrez wanted to keep the eye even if he became totally blind in that eye.
 He later explained that he opted to keep the eye so he would not have to wear an eye patch.